elixir-europe/biovalidator/README.md

 - `--ref`:
 If you have a set of local schemas that will be used as `$ref` in your validating schema, these can be passed to biovalidator using `--ref` argument.
 The `--ref` argument can be used in both server and CLI mode. `--ref` accepts file path, directory and glob patterns as values.
+When parsing glob patterns, it is better to wrap with `'` to avoid parsing them by command line.
 ```
 node src/biovalidator --ref=/path/to/reference/schema/dir/*.json
+node src/biovalidator --ref '/path/to/reference/schema/dir/*.json'
 ```

 - `--port`: